Skip to main content

 this.query.add(query, maxLvl)

-Adding a new query (query) with the option to specify the maximum level (maxLvl), similar to tools.query.add() You can pass a hash with parameters as the query (query), works similarly to the Query Builder
+Adding a new query (query) with the option to specify a maximum level (maxLvl), similar to tools.query.add() A hash with parameters can be passed as a query (query), works similarly to the Query Builder

 Example: